-The mission of the Artists’ Guild of Anna Maria Island is to educate, promote and encourage cultural and charitable artistic endeavor.
+The mission of the Artists’ Guild is to educate and encourage cultural and charitable artistic endeavor.
 Their members arrange exhibits and other means to further local art in the community and surrounding areas.
-Their gallery, the Guild’s largest program, is located at 5414 Marina Drive in Holmes Beach and has 45 displaying artists as well one local high school student’s art work on display.
-These artists—Guild members–collectively show, sell and run the non-profit gallery.
-One of the highlights the new board looks forward to later this year is celebrating, with the community, the Gallery’s 25th year at their present location.
+Their gallery is located at 5414 Marina Drive in Holmes Beach.
+It has 45 artists works as well one local high school student on display.
+These artists Guild members collectively show, sell and run the non-profit gallery.
+One of the highlights the new board looks forward to is celebrating the Gallery’s 25th year at their present location.

-During the general meeting held January 6th at the Church of the Annunciation in Holmes Beach, new President Wendell Graham, honored outgoing Co-Presidents Midge Pippel and Joan Voyles by presenting each with flowers.
+While at the general meeting January 6th in Holmes Beach, new President Wendell Graham, honored outgoing Co-Presidents Midge Pippel and Joan Voyles.
+They were both presented with flowers.
 Graham thanked each for their leadership and selfless contributions to the Guild and its membership during their past four years as co-presidents.
-Graham cited several key projects for which Pippel and Voyles were responsible, including the largest–the recent remodeling and redesign of the 25-year-old gallery.
+He also cited several key projects for which Pippel and Voyles were responsible.
+This includes the largest and recent remodeling of the 25-year-old gallery.

-Graham encourages anyone interested in learning more about the Artists’ Guild of Anna Maria Island and its programs, to visit the Guild’s website at www.amiartistsguildgallery.com, visit the Gallery at 5414 Marina Drive, come to one of the Guild’s general meetings, or visit the “Reflections” show currently at The Studio at Gulf and Pine.
-All are welcome.
+Graham encourages anyone interested in learning about the Artists’ Guild and its programs, to visit the Guild’s website.
+Also visit the Gallery at 5414 Marina Drive.
+Come to one of the Guild’s general meetings, or visit the “Reflections” show at The Studio at Gulf and Pine.
+While all are welcome, donations are encouraged.